 Reach for this book when your child is grappling with the idea of justice or feeling like their voice doesn't matter in a big world.
 This biography tells the remarkable true story of Phillis Wheatley, a girl stolen from her home in Africa and sold into slavery in Boston who eventually became the first published African American poet.
 It is a powerful exploration of how creativity and intellect can serve as tools for survival and liberation.
 While the subject of slavery is heavy, the book focuses on Phillis's resilience, her hunger for education, and the extraordinary way she used her words to challenge the prejudices of the American colonies.
 It is an ideal choice for elementary and middle schoolers to begin discussing American history through a lens of individual strength and artistic achievement.

-The book deals directly with the trauma of the transatlantic slave trade and the systemic racism of colonial America.
+The book depicts the trauma of the transatlantic slave trade, including scenes of families being separated and the harsh conditions on slave ships.
+It also shows how Phillis faced prejudice and discrimination in colonial America because of her race.
 The approach is historically grounded and secular.
 While the reality of slavery is never sugarcoated, the resolution is hopeful as it focuses on Phillis's intellectual triumph and eventual manumission.

 A 9-year-old who loves writing and history, particularly a child who is beginning to notice social inequalities and needs a hero who uses talent and intelligence to navigate a difficult world.

 Parents should be prepared to discuss the Middle Passage and the fact that the Wheatleys, while 'kind' in the context of the story, were still slaveholders.
-Contextualizing the 1700s is helpful.
+Parents may want to discuss the historical context of slavery in the 1700s, including the economic and social systems that supported it.
 A parent might choose this after their child asks, 'Why were people allowed to own other people?' or when a child feels discouraged that their creative work isn't being taken seriously by adults.

 The book follows Phillis Wheatley from her childhood capture in West Africa through her middle passage to Boston.
 It details her life with the Wheatley family, who taught her to read and write, and her eventual journey to London to publish her book of poetry during the dawn of the American Revolution.